 Since 1985 the NBA has changed the format for the Finals.
 In the Finals the format is 2-3-2.
 Since going to this format the team with home court advantage has won 16 of the 21 Finals contested.
 That works out to a 76% success rate for the team with the home advantage.

 Why the steep odds for the team without the home court advantage?
-Even if the Heat take one of the first two games in Dallas, the Heat would have to win three straight games in Miami to avoid sending the series back to Dallas.
+Even if the Heat take one of the first two games in Philly, the Heat would have to win three straight games in Miami to avoid sending the series back to Philly.
 In other words, Miami has to win the series 4-0 or 4-1 to avoid trying to win the title on their opponent’s home floor.
 So the Heat are battling steep odds.

 Of course these are only odds.
 Although the tendencies we see in the data go against the Heat, these are only tendencies.
 And given how other playoff trends in the playoffs have fallen this year, perhaps the Heat can count on one more tendency to falter this June.